jliphard/DeepEvolve/README.md

 ![alt text](https://github.com/jliphard/DeepEvolve/blob/4f8cf547797b2263659f053e0824bf34b39e337a/Images/Evolve.png "Evolution kinetics")

-This is graphic overview of how the AIs evolve, showing the initial (random) population of networks/genomes (left), and the various cycles of recombination.
+This is a graphical overview of how the AI hyperparameter sets (aka genomes) evolve, showing the initial (random) population of genomes (left), and the various cycles of recombination and selection.

 ![alt text](https://github.com/jliphard/DeepEvolve/blob/55473015692e2af75be35fa1baf6536e300032bc/Images/Network.png "Evolution of AI hyperparameter sets")